apache/nuttx/configs/sama5d3x-ek/README.txt

   it will boot on power up and you can download NuttX directly into DRAM by sending the nuttx.hex file over the serial connection.

+  The configs/sama5d4-ek/README.txt also describes variants AT25BOOT and SRAMBOOT.
+This have not been ported to the SAMA5D3x-EK, but are available if they are usefult too you.

 NAND FLASH Memory Map
 ---------------------